 But which medical internship is for you?
 With so many out there, it can be a challenge to narrow down your options.

-To make it a little easier for you (we’re sure you’re tired of sorting through admin for applications!), we’ve compiled a list of our top 6 picks of overseas medical internships for aspiring medical students.
+To make it a little easier for you (we’re sure you’re tired of sorting through admin for applications!), we’ve compiled a list of our top four picks of overseas medical internships for aspiring medical students.

-1. Medicine in Vietnam
+1. Medicine in Kenya

 This Medicine Project in Kenya gives you the perfect balance between shadowing and hands-on work.
 You’ll work in a low-income private health care facility where you’ll learn about the duties of local doctors and nurses.
 This will give a more rounded experience and understanding of the health care system.
 This is a chance to gain experience in a formal medical setting.
 The medical centre where you work will be less equipped than you might be used to, but it’s the perfect way to see the innovative ways doctors cope with limited resources.